 Content Decay Monitor

-Track and prevent content performance decline with real-time Google Search Console data
+Track and prevent content performance decline using Google Search Console data

 Overview

 The Content Decay Monitor uses real Google Search Console data to identify content losing search traffic over time.
-It provides two main views: Real-Time Monitor for tracking page age and update status, and Performance Report for analyzing traffic decline patterns and decay scores.
+It provides two main views: a Dashboard tab that runs decay analysis comparing Search Console periods and displays decline metrics (Traffic Change, Impressions, CTR Change, Position, Severity), and an Analytics tab with chart visualisations of the same data.

 Decay Detection